-There are numerous things to do in Seal Beach, CA that are fun, free and affordable.
-Whether you're visiting from out of town or taking a day trip, this is a place to relax.
+There are numerous things to do in Seal Beach that's fun, free, and affordable.
+Whether you're visiting from out of town, making weekend plans, or at night — this is a place to relax.
 It's less trendy and crowded than nearby cities such as Huntington and Newport.
-From activities to must things to see and do, it's a city that's a family oriented with a laid back community.
+From activities to must see, it offers a great mix for a small city.
+Family oriented, it's a laid back community that requires repeated visits.

 Located in the North West part of Orange County, California, the city is 28 miles south of Los Angeles.
-With a genuine charm, it eschews the mega mansions of Hollywood.
+Access is easy from the 405 or Pacific Coast Highway.
+Many of the hotels are under $200 a night ideal for business or short stay.
+The proximity to nearby cities is ideal.
+With a genuine charm, Seal Beach eschews the mega mansions of Hollywood.

 1. Stroll the Seal Beach Pier.